Enhancing Reconstruction Capability of Wavelet Transform Amorphous Radial Distribution Function via Machine Learning Assisted Parameter Tuning: Results

 \subsection{Ablation study}

 To verify the effects of parameter tuning, parameter bounding, and selective loss, an ablation analysis is performed by omitting each component.
 The complemented results (a)-(d) are shown in Table \ref{table_ablation_study} and Fig. \ref{fig:ablation}.
-We observe that training the parameters on WT-RDF alone can indeed lower the MAE error on average data by 38.78\%.
+We observe that training the parameters on Wavelet Transform Radial Distribution Function (WT-RDF) alone can indeed lower the Mean Absolute Error (MAE) on average data by 38.78\%.
 However, in Fig. \ref{fig:ablation} (a), the first and second peaks are not attained in this case.
-By bounding a specific sensitive parameter, the MAE, FPE, and SPE drastically improve.
+By bounding a specific sensitive parameter, the MAE, First Peak Error (FPE), and Second Peak Error (SPE) drastically improve.
 Since WT-RDF is a physics-based model, the radial function is naturally present.
 In this case, the MAE loss is replaced with a selective loss, allowing the model to focus on the first and second peaks in the data.
 Furthermore, employing the selective loss without parameter bounding results in a worsening of the outcome because the sensitive parameter matters, as shown in Fig. \ref{fig:ablation} (c).
 Specifically, when parameter $a$ is not constrained, it continues to decrease and drastically alter parameter $\tilde{C}$ in order to compensate for the impact, which worsens the results.
-It can also be seen that the selective loss causes the prediction to lie between the first and second peaks, meaning that the learning outcome aligns with the intended objectives.
+It can also be seen that the selective loss causes the reconstruction to lie between the first and second peaks, meaning that the learning outcome aligns with the intended objectives.
 By utilizing all components, we can achieve the best result and obtain the trained parameters, improving the WT-RDF to WT-RDF$+$.